Gifted Advisory Committee

 1. Regular meetings will be held during October and April.
 A combined meeting with the Gifted Advisory Committee and Chapter 14 Committee will be scheduled during the month of February.
 These meetings will be scheduled in advance on the District calendar before the close of the previous school year.
 In agreement with the District and NAPAGE Officers, a formal meeting of GAC may be scheduled on an as needed basis.

-2. The Supervisor of Special Education and Pupil Services or his/her designee will attend a minimum of two NAPAGE meetings per year.
+2. The Director of Student Services or his/her designee will attend a minimum of two NAPAGE meetings per year.
 District representatives will attend the NAPAGE meetings upon invitation.

 6. Topics will be generated for future planning at the April meeting.